Cyberbot777/llm-fine-tuning-lab/README.md

 This project is a personal sandbox for learning how to load, generate, and fine-tune language models using HuggingFace Transformers and PyTorch.

+**Status:** Fine-tuning completed on a small oracle-style dataset using DistilGPT2.

+---

 ## Getting Started

 ### 1. Activate the virtual environment: